tuskyapp/Tusky/doc/ViewModelInterface.md

 ### Multiple output flows

-So far the UI has been modelled as an single output flow of a single `UiState` type.
+So far the UI has been modelled as a single output flow of a single `UiState` type.

 For simple UIs that can be sufficient.
 As the UI gets more complex it